tociyuki/rzubr-ruby/README.md

 # Rzubr

-Toy LALR(1) parsing table generator and driver.
+Rzubr is a toy LALR(1) parsing table generator and its driver.
 It also resolves shift/reduce conflicts with precedences of terminals as similar as Yacc/Bison way.
 The driver is almost equivalent from yaccpar with error recovery.